Appendix B. Administrative Console Configuration with Windows Integrated Security

 The second deployment is configured only with communication channel 1 and requires Windows Integrated Security.
 The dual-deployment configuration allows users to login to Sentinet Administrative Console using either a Username/Password or the Windows Integrated Identity.

-It is possible to configure the Sentinet Repository application with other available security models (see Appendix B on how to configure client X.509 certificate security deployment scenario).
+It is possible to configure the Sentinet Repository application with other available security models (for example with client X.509 certificates for mutual SSL security deployment scenario).

 By removing channel 1 from the default deployment configuration, Windows Integrated Security becomes the only option available for Sentinet Administrators.